 ● Inspire and empower media creators of underrepresented and marginalized groups to engage in filmmaking as a feminist act

 ● Examine media through the intersecting lenses of gender, sexuality, race, ability, class, age, etc.

 ● Cultivate a welcoming safe space that fosters cross-cultural understanding

-Now in its fifth year, the GRFFF was originally the brainchild of independent publisher The Bandit Zine as a film version of their magazine.
-What started as a small evening showcase has now grown into a two day festival that includes interactive workshops and panels, performances by local artists, and films screened from around the world.
+Now in its sixth year, the GRFFF was originally the brainchild of independent publisher The Bandit Zine as a film version of their magazine.
+What started as a small evening showcase has now grown into an all-day festival that includes interactive workshops and panels, performances by local artists, and films screened from around the world.

 We’re excited to see the fest grow even more this year, and are so happy to be a part of the ever-evolving Grand Rapids feminist community.

 GRFFF is run entirely by volunteers and is made possible through community partnerships and sponsors.

 EARLY BIRD DEADLINE FOR SUBMISSIONS IS JUNE 2, 2019.

 REGULAR DEADLINE IS AUGUST 4, 2019.